KristoferMar/Git-Guide/README.md

 - The HEAD points out the last commit in the current checkout branch.
 It's like a pointer to any reference.
 The HEAD can be understood as the "current branch".
 When you which branch with 'checkout' the HEAD is transfered to the new branch. <br>

 <h2>Git status</h2>
 In all situations it's important to be aware of your changes and input.
-To check the status of your current branch you can run the following. <br>
+To check the status of your current branch you can run the following. <br><br>
 <pre>git status</pre>